lightly-ai/Lightly_LabelStudio_AL/README.md

 5. It predicts with the model on the complete dataset.
    The predictions are stored in a lightly `ClassificationScorer` to calculate active learning scores.
     The scores measure how uncertain the model is in classifying a certain sample.
-6. Another samling is performed, sampling 15 images until we have 45 images.
+6. Another sampling is performed, sampling 15 images until we have 45 images.
    It uses the CORAL sampler, which combines CORESET and active learning to choose samples which have both a high prediction uncertainty and are different to each other and already chosen samples.
 7. The newly chosen samples need to be copied to the directory with the labeled images again.
-    Thus the correspoding `lightly-download` command is defined.
+    Thus the corresponding `lightly-download` command is defined.

 ```bash
 # WEATHER_DIR_RAW and WEATHER_DIR_LABELED must already by set.